subarbanape/expression-engine/README.md

 Interfaces and its implementations:
 1. IExpression
+    - one of the core elements that makes criteria and expression. for any expression to execute, criteria needs to be evaluated to True.
+    - most of the time, an expression is made of expression tree/chain. each expression is passed to expression interpreter to evaulate the expression.
     - interface members, methods
         - Evaluate: Takes IExpressionInterpreter & IActionParams.
 Returns evaluated expression.
         - ExpressionResult: Result of this expression.